dgaydukov/cert-spring5/files/spring5.md

 * hot reloading - when you change your code, app would restart.
 DevTools - has 2 classloaders, one with your classes, other with dependencies.
 When you change your code, only one classloader is reloaded and spring context is restarted.
 This helps to speed up reloading.
 Downside - if you change your dependencies, hot reloading won't help, you will need to manually reload your app.
-* browser refresh - if using template, browser would refresh once you reload your code To use devtools add this to your `pom.xml`
+* browser refresh - if using template, browser would refresh once you reload your code
+* out-of-the box work with h2 - you can go to `http://localhost:8080/h2-console` and play with your db while app is running To use devtools add this to your `pom.xml`
 ```
 <dependency>